NOAA-EPIC/generic-data-uploader/README.md

     * To ensure you are running Python 3.9:

         * conda create -n myenv Python=3.9

-(OR)

-* To create a new environment from an existing YAML file (if a YAML file is provided):

-    * conda env create -f environment.yml

-*Note: A .yml file is a text file that contains a list of dependencies, which channels a list for installing dependencies for the given conda environment.
-For the code to utilize the dependencies, you will need to be in the directory where the environment.yml file lives.

 ### Activate the new environment via: